as595/MultiSourceTransformer/README.md

-# MultibandTransformer
+# MultiSourceVisionTransformer
-Development repo for multi-band vision transformer for radio images
+Development repo for multi-source vision transformer for radio images